 5. How do you pick the best installer for the job?

 Did you know that nine times out of ten the installation itself will determine how well your central air conditioner runs?
 Stated like that it might sound obvious but if you buy the best unit on the market and it is not installed well a less expensive brand may be working superior.
+Purchasing does not have to be as bad as you may think.

 Read our article on Why is it important to choose a reliable and trained technician to install my air conditioner? to get more information on picking a great company.